by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Military Leave

-According to New York law, employers must restore eligible employees returning from leave to their former position, or a position of similar seniority, status, and pay.
+According to New York law, employers must restore eligible employees returning from leave to hir or her former position, or a position of similar seniority, status, and pay.

 To be eligible, an employee must:

-Employers must also consider employees who are reinstated as having been on furlough or leave of absence during the period of military service, in terms of maintaining employee benefits.
+Employers must also consider reinstated employees as furloughed or on leave of absence during the period of military service, in terms of maintaining employee benefits.

-Lastly, employers with 20 or more employees must allow an employee who works an average of 20 or more hours per week and who is the spouse of a member of the U.S. armed forces to take up to 10 days of unpaid leave from work while the employee’s spouse is on leave from deployment.
+Lastly, employers with 20 or more employees must allow an employee working an average of 20 or more hours per week and that is the spouse of a member of the U.S. armed forces to take up to 10 days of unpaid leave from work while the employee’s spouse is on leave from deployment.
 The deployment must be during:

 Voting Leave

 Voting leave must be at the beginning or end of the work shift as designated by the employer (unless otherwise agreed upon).
-In addition, employees must notify their employers of their need for time off to vote at least 2 working days before Election Day.
+In addition, employees must notify the employer of his or her need for time off to vote at least 2 working days before Election Day.

-Employees with fewer than 4 consecutive nonwork voting hours may take off as much time from work as necessary, however, employers must only compensate them for two of those hours.
+Employees with fewer than 4 consecutive non-work voting hours may take off as much time from work as necessary, however, employers must only compensate him or her for two of those hours.

 Lastly, employers must post a notice of the state's voting leave requirements at least 10 working days before every election.